Another service we offer CT is carpet stretching (re-stretching) to remove any bumps or creases in an older carpet installation.

 A. Yes.
 Most generally, on a subfloor of plywood, 8 out of 10 times a “squeak” or “pop” can be eliminated.
 It is necessary to pull back the carpet and pad to get to the subfloor so either wood screws or nails can be driven into the floor joists.
 In some cases, the “squeak” might be something different causing the problem.
 It is not uncommon to have these “squeaks” as home ages, due to the wood curing or home settling.

-Below is a before and after example of our work.
+Before and after examples of our work.